Wheatsheaf Community Hub

 50 Wheatsheaf Road and Bridget Shortell Reserve, Glenroy.

-Bridget Shortell Reserve - have your say now
+Bridget Shortell Reserve

 As part of the Wheatsheaf Community Hub Project, the adjoining reserve is to be redeveloped with fresh open green spaces for play and active recreation and with new public amenities.
 Community consultation concluded Monday 13 May 2019.